pmitros/Science-Fallacies/README.md

 # What is this?

-This is a web site for a session I am organizing for the April 2017 Day of Action at MIT.
-I am running an activity with several goals.
+This is a web site for a session I am organizing for the April 2017 Day of Action at MIT with two goals:

-An underlying goal of this session is to give experience in **How to Influence Organizations*.
+* Give participants experience in **How to Influence Organizations*.
 Did you know that Cambridge helped Trump win the election?
 Westboro Babtist Church has done more to forward LGBT rights than most liberal groups?
 Anti-America protests in the Middle East helped fuel sentiment in America for interventions.
 In many cases, change tactics have the opposite effects from those intended by their participants, or no effect at all.
 Effective change tactics require understanding the parties involved, their motivations, and predicting the effects of our actions.
 Otherwise, you simply mobilize the opposition.
 This session explores frameworks for effecting organizational change, and concrete steps we can take which directly lead to change.

-It is helpful to learn such theory in the context of application.
+* Apply this theory to an application area.
 In the belief that change starts at home, we will concretely look at several ways in which incentives in the scientific establishment lead to bad science, and investigate what we can do about it.

 This is a github page.
 This means you are seeing everything I am working on in realtime.
 Depending on when you look at this page, it